How do Qantas Frequent Flyer credit cards work?

 • only plan to use your credit card occasionally, or;

 • only want to redeem points for other items like cashback, gift cards and shopping vouchers, not flights.
+Redeeming your points in this way is often not as valuable as using them for flights.

 Frequently Asked Questions about Qantas Frequent Flyer Credit Cards